Skip to main content

 Application Deadline:

-Through this program on NYU‘s campus in the heart of New York City, students can explore a range of topics, ranging from narrative podcasting to food reporting to covering beats through an LGBTQ lens.
+Through this program on NYU‘s campus in the heart of New York City, students can explore a range of topics, from covering news on YouTube to food reporting to covering beats through an LGBTQ lens.
 Students will also meet working journalists, and may even have the opportunity to receive college credit for their work.

 14. NYU Urban Journalism Workshop